department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/engineering/ab-testing/README.md

 _Avoid the idea of only stopping at a single test...they can be multidimensional_

 1. What app do we want to plan for first?
 2. What metrics do we want to improve on?
+Have a KPI ready.
   - Conversions
   - Reduce failures
   - Time spent